wakoliVotes/FoundersKE/README.md

 - Visit [Our Home Page](https://founderske.vercel.app/) to learn more.

 ## Sponsorship
 - We are looking for sponsors to help us grow and reach more people.
- If you are interested in sponsoring us, please reach out to us at [Email](mailto:getintouchdesk@gmail.com)
+ If you are interested in sponsoring us, please reach out to us at our Email: [getintouchdesk@gmail.com](mailto:getintouchdesk@gmail.com)
- - You can learn more and engage with other sponsors in our [Sponsors](
+ - You can learn more and engage with other sponsors in our [Sponsors](https://founderske.vercel.app/sponsors) page.